vspauto/TW8836/README.md

 ## Known Gaps And Caveats

-- No build project/workspace file is checked in, so the original IDE setup is incomplete.
+- No build project/workspace file is checked in, so the original IDE setup is intentionally not in a complete state.
 - Hardware dependencies are external to the repo.
 Building and running this firmware still depends on the original board design, panel, flash layout, and connected peripherals.
-- Some files appear archival or experimental rather than clean production modules, especially `junk.c`.
+- Some files are archival or experimental rather than clean production modules, especially `junk.c`.
 - `Release.txt` indicates this tree was copied from another source and preserves historical bugs, TODO items, and release notes.
 - Some includes reference assets or headers that are not present as standalone files in the current repository, suggesting parts of the original environment may be missing.
 Examples include `SpeedoMeter.h`, `Clock.h`, `SlideMenu.h`, `GridLine.h`, `Compass.h`, `OSD_Image\\Harry_NoRLE_Header.c`, and `\\data\\WideModeData.txt`.
-- This README does not claim that the code has been rebuilt, flashed, or validated on hardware from the current repository state.

-## Getting Started For Maintainers

-If you are approaching this codebase for restoration or documentation work, start with these files:

-1. `Release.txt` for provenance and historical notes
-2. `config.h` for the active build-time feature selection
-3. `main.c` for boot flow and runtime structure
-4. `InputCtrl.c` for source switching and pipeline entry points
-5. `Scaler.c` for output scaling behavior
-6. `monitor.c` for the debug shell and maintenance surface area
-7. `SOsdMenu.c` for the SPI OSD UI path
-8. `SPI.c` for flash access, EEPROM emulation, and SPI OSD transfer helpers

-For build restoration, the most practical next step is to recreate a Keil project and capture the exact target, memory model, banking, include-path, and linker settings needed by this source tree.

 ## Licensing And Provenance